heribertroig/heribert-roig-personal/udacity_courses/project_1/README.md

 The **Business Questions** that this project aims to answer are:

-1 - Which neighborhoods are the most popular in Boston?
+1 - Which Boston neighbourhoods has the greatest accommodations offer?
+Which is the most touristy one?
 2 - Which neighborhoods in Boston are the most expensive?
 3 - What property types are the most popular in Boston?
 4 - How are listings in Boston distributed in terms of price?